 So you want to build your own pizza oven?
-That’s the very same thought that crossed my own mind one year ago.
+That’s the very same thought that crossed my own mind several years ago.

 I wanted to build my own pizza oven because I have an unnatural love of pizza and building things.
 So right up until the point that my knuckles started to ooze blood (more on that in a later post) this was my DREAM project.
 And frankly, even with the blood oozing knuckles it was a dream project.

 My name’s Karen.
 My nails are rarely done and sometimes my knuckles bleed.
 I’m O.K. with that.

 Over the next few posts I’m going to give you all the information I can on how I built my pizza oven, but even after reading my tutorial I recommend that you do even more research.
 I read everything I possibly could about pizza ovens before starting to build mine, so I felt like I had a really good understanding of how they worked and how to do it.

 At the end of this post I’ll give you a couple of my favourite resources for information.

 At this point you might be thinking … “But Karen.
 Wait.
 I’m not a lunatic.
 I don’t want to build my own pizza oven, I just want to make really good pizza at home.“.
 No problem.
 I get it.
 If pizza from your regular kitchen oven is what you’re looking for I have an entire tutorial on how to make perfect pizza in your regular oven.
 Everything from how to stretch your dough (not roll out) your dough and what to look for in a perfect crust and how to get it.)

 Here we go!

 Building a pizza oven can be broken down into 10 steps: